-Pre-executing SSTable Reads.
-SSTable reads can be issued even before a transaction obtains its read-timestamp from T-node and we concurrently execute them with other operations, since there is only one valid snapshot in SSTable at a time.
-This requires that the SSTable reads are not constrained by other operations.
+Pre-executing SSTable reads.
+SSTable reads can be issued even before a transaction obtains its read timestamp from T-node, because there is only one valid snapshot in SSTable at a time.
+Note that even during data compaction at which time we have two snapshots $s_0$ and $s_1$ , whether to read $s_0$ and $m_0$ or $s_1$ for a read request on a tablet can be solely determined by whether the tablet has finished merging or not, which is irrelevant to the read timestamp.
+Hence, we can concurrently execute them while executing other operations, as long as the pre-executed SSTable reads are not constrained by other operations.

 During execution, the result of a SSTable read might or might not be used depending on if there is update to the same record in Memtable.
 Though this optimization might introduce unused SSTable reads, the problem can be mitigated by the SSTable cache pool.
-The main benefit of pre-executing SSTable reads is reducing wait time and thus reducing latency.
-The SSTable reads that can be pre-executed can be found using a similar algorithm to the one that finds Memtable reads that can be grouped.
+The main benefit of pre-executing SSTable reads is to reduce wait time and thus reduce latency.
+39:14